FreddieDev/AutoMobilePASS/README.md

 # AutoMobilePASS
-Save time using MobilePASS 2FA by auto-filling your pin
+A tweak for iOS (iPhone) to save time using the MobilePASS 2FA app by auto-filling your pin.